-AUK; What benefits do you think autistic and other neurodivergent people bring to the rest of society?
+AUK: What benefits do you think autistic and other neurodivergent people bring to the rest of society?

 Steve Silberman; People with autistic traits helped us get to the moon, built a free global amateur radio network that anticipated the Internet, predicted the existence of antimatter, and made us feel the exquisite beauty of Bach — and that’s just a few random examples from one category of neurodivergence that I happened to run across for my book.
-If you think of how many major cultural advancements have been made by people who were bipolar, schizotypal, or chronically depressed, you start to realize that neurodiversity is not just about the contributions of individual geniuses, but about the whole texture of human culture.
+If you think of how many major cultural advancements have been made by people who were bipolar, schizotypal, or chronically depressed, you start to realise that neurodiversity is not just about the contributions of individual geniuses, but about the whole texture of human culture.
 How do we treat the people who are working with us, but who may not think like us, on the grand project of advancing human culture?
 That may be the essential question of the early 21st Century.

-AUK; Can you tell us your favourite story about your hero and former teacher, poet Allen Ginsberg?
+AUK: Can you tell us your favourite story about your hero and former teacher, poet Allen Ginsberg?

-Steve Silberman; I have a lot of them, but here’s one I don’t think I’ve ever told in public before.
+Steve Silberman: I have a lot of them, but here’s one I don’t think I’ve ever told in public before.
 Back in the 1980s, I spent a couple of days with Allen near San Jose in California.
 He had a round of TV interviews and book-signings scheduled during the day and a huge sold-out reading to do at night.
 We’d been running around all afternoon and I felt exhausted, so when we got back to his hotel room, I flopped down on his bed and groaned aloud.
 Allen – who was 31 years older than me and in his 60s by that point – looked down at me with a pitiful look and said, “Oh, are you gonna faint or something?”
 It was a little harsh, but he made his point and it stuck with me.
 Since then, I’ve tried not to drag around, feeling sorry for myself.
 There’s work to be done!

-AUK; Do you have any plans to write further books about other areas of autism?
+AUK: Do you have any plans to write further books about other areas of autism?

-Steve Silberman; I don’t think so, though I’m sure I’ll write articles here and there.
+Steve Silberman: I don’t think so, though I’m sure I’ll write articles here and there.
 I made my contribution.
 Autistic people should be leading the conversation.

-AUK; What, in your opinion, would be the single most effective change that society, professionals or parents/carers could make to improve the lives of autistic people?
+AUK: What, in your opinion, would be the single most effective change that society, professionals or parents/carers could make to improve the lives of autistic people?

-Steve Silberman; To change the primary focus of research from “How can we prevent autism?” to “How can we help autistic people and their families lead happier, healthier, and more secure lives?”
+Steve Silberman: To change the primary focus of research from “How can we prevent autism?” to “How can we help autistic people and their families lead happier, healthier, and more secure lives?”

-AUK; In your opinion, how can parent/professional-led organisations best help with shifting the discourse away from cure talk and towards acceptance and inclusion of autistic people?
+AUK: In your opinion, how can parent/professional-led organisations best help with shifting the discourse away from cure talk and towards acceptance and inclusion of autistic people?

-Steve Silberman; It has been my pleasure in the course of my travels for NeuroTribes to meet autistic people who have taken leadership positions in parent-professional groups like ASPEN in New Jersey and research organizations like Autistica in the UK.
-It’s just so obvious that autism organizations benefit from adults on the spectrum helping to set their agendas for the future.
+Steve Silberman: It has been my pleasure in the course of my travels for NeuroTribes to meet autistic people who have taken leadership positions in parent-professional groups like ASPEN in New Jersey and research organisations like Autistica in the UK.
+It’s just so obvious that autism organisations benefit from adults on the spectrum helping to set their agendas for the future.
 Who better knows what autistic people really need to improve the quality of their lives?
 The invisibility of autistic adults in previous eras has created a huge pool of untapped talent in the world of advocacy, and the autistic qualities of relentlessness and intense focus can come in very handy when you’re trying to effect social change.
-That’s the way to make your autism organization more effective: hire autistics in policy-making positions, not just as token spokespeople.
+That’s the way to make your autism organisation more effective: hire autistics in policy-making positions, not just as token spokespeople.
 We’re long past the time when it’s OK for the societal conversation about autism to unfold behind the backs of autistic people.